 Tired of fighting a literal uphill battle in your backyard?
 Sloping soil can be a mess to look at, not to mention all of the erosion, water runoff, and consistent need for upkeep.
 Luckily, one solution built to last are retaining walls.

-Since they are largely custom built, retaining walls come in a wide variety of shapes, sizes, and materials.
-Due to this, there tends to be a lot of variance in terms of their price.
+Since they are largely custom built, they come in a wide variety of shapes, sizes, and materials.
+Due to this, there tends to be a lot of variance in terms of the retaining walls cost.
 While it is possible to get an hourly rate, it’s much more common to pay for a retaining wall on a square metre basis.

 How do I know if I need a retaining wall?